TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.microcodeguestos/guestosenablement-rca-guest-enabled-microcode-paas.md

 <properties
-pageTitle="Guest is enabled for the micro code - Cloud Service" description="Guest is enabled for the micro code - Cloud Service" infoBubbleText="Guest is enabled for the micro code - Cloud Service" service="microsoft.compute" resource="virtualmachines" authors="scottAzure"
+pageTitle="Guest is enabled for micro code and BTI is configured - Cloud Service" description="Guest is enabled for micro code and BTI is configured - Cloud Service" infoBubbleText="Guest is enabled for micro code and BTI is configured - Cloud Service" service="microsoft.compute" resource="virtualmachines" authors="scottAzure"